Duchesse Anne

-Duchesse Anne (formerly called Großherzogin Elisabeth) is the last remaining full-rigged ship under French flag.
+Duchesse Anne (formerly called Großherzogin Elisabeth) is the last remaining full-rigged ship under the French flag.
 She was built in 1901 with a steel hull by the yard of Joh.
 C. Tecklenborg of Bremerhaven-Geestemünde (Germany) according to plans drawn by Georg W. Claussen.
 The mainmast is 48 m tall and 25 sails were rigged.
-She was used as a training ship for young aspiring sailors in the German merchant marine.
+She was utilised as a training ship for young aspiring sailors in the German merchant marine.

 History

-The ship was handed over to France as war reparations after World War II and renamed Duchesse Anne.
+The ship was originally owned by Deutscher Schulschiff-Verein of Berlin as a training ship before 1932, before she was sold to a Hamburg-Finkenwerder seamen's school in 1932.
+Shortly after the war ended, she was relinquished to French authorities as war reparations and renamed Duchesse Anne, being stationed in Lorient and Brest.

+During her tenure, she sailed near the Baltic Sea along with the South Atlantic for over three decades under cadet training operations.
+She was purchased by the Dunkirk city council in 1981; Another association subsequently began renovations upon her several months later.
+She arrived at her final resting place in late-August 1998, permanently moored at the Harbour Museum in Dunkirk.
+Upon its centenary in 2001, she officially opened to public visitation.
 The ship has been classified a historical monument since 5 November 1982.

 Similar ships

 Several other training windjammers of the German "Deutscher Schulschiff-Verein" also survive to this day: